opsera-demo/nodejs-express-api/README.md

 ### Test Commands
 `npm run test` - This command will run an API confirmation test that will interact with the enclosed API at the provided `HOST_PORT`.
 The default PORT it will target is port `3000`.

+### NPM Scripts
+`npm run docker-confirmation` - This command will run a `curl` statement against `localhost:3000/api/javascript` to confirm that the container is up and running.
+The machine the command is being run from must have `cURL` installed.